 Table 6 lists the abbreviations and language codes that are shipped with Personal Communications.
 These codes are used in conjunction with the /l command-line parameter and in language string tables and dialogs.
-For more information on the /l command-line parameter see Appendix B, "InstallShield Professional for Windows Installer (IPWI) Command-Line Parameters," on page 49.
+For more information on the /l command-line parameter see Appendix B, "InstallShield Command-Line Parameters," on page 41.